marekmaskarinec/umboxs/static/docs/user/reference/boxjson.md

-# `pak.json` File
+# `box.json` File

-This file is in the root directory of ever PAK package.
+This file is in the root directory of ever UmBox package.
 It specifies metadata about the package.

 ## Example